JohnWiensSoshycki/NScolourcomb/README.md

 -Have all core logic dsp finished (including up to 5 notes, and corresponding octaves, being filtered.
 More q function types and smoothing).

 2025/08/31
--Have a built in spectrum analyzer and filter curve to display the plugins effect in realtime (togglable off and on).
-Additionally all gui touch ups including custom knobs, reactive keys (active keys are highlighted), custom background and menu options, settings menu along with user background customizability).
+-All gui touch ups being finished including custom knobs, reactive keys (active keys are highlighted), custom background and menu options, settings menu along with user background customizability).

 2025/09/31
 -Full release of version 1.0 accessible both in this repo and the NewShades website.